We’ve been having a lot of parties at our house. I do mean A LOT.

 That means that I’ve had to be super smart about decor.
 Not only is Halloween coming up, one day later is my mother-in-law’s birthday!

-I was going to tell you that I killed two birds with one stone, but being the friendly gal that I am, not only did I not kill any birds but I’ve manage to save the birds and use them for my dual decor dates this month.This year we decided to add our name and address to the Teal Pumpkin Project.
+I was going to tell you that I killed two birds with one stone, but being the friendly gal that I am, not only did I not kill any birds but I’ve managed to save the birds and use them for my dual decor dates this month.This year we decided to add our name and address to the Teal Pumpkin Project.
 In a nutshell, this is what Teal Pumpkin Project is about:

 Launched in 2014 by Food Allergy Research & Education (FARE), the Teal Pumpkin Project® promotes safety, inclusion and respect of individuals managing food allergies.
 This movement offers an alternative for kids with food allergies, as well as other children for whom candy is not an option, and keeps Halloween a fun, positive experience for all!